 Figure 5.6.2.4.3-1 shows a scenario where the NF service consumer (e.g. NEF) sends a request to the UDM to delete a Parameter Provisioning Data Entry for a certain AF.
 The NF consumer shall send a DELETE request towards the resource URI of an existing Parameter Provisioning Data entry for the AF (.../{ueId}/pp-data-store/{afInstanceId}).
-The URI variants ueId and afInstanceId shall take values as specified in Table 6.5.3.X.2-1.
+The URI variants ueId and afInstanceId shall take values as specified in Table 6.5.3.4.2-1.

 Figure 5.6.2.4.3-1: NF service consumer deletes a Parameter Provisioning Data Entry per AF